-The Brewlander Brewery Tour: Inside a Modern Singapore Craft Beer Icon
+The Brewlander Brewery Tour: 2 Hours Inside an Amazing Singapore Craft Brewery

 Now that Brewlander, one of the pioneers of the local craft beer wave, has shifted its production home, the Brewlander brewery tour offers the public a look behind the scenes.
 They have a taproom now too, so you can literally drink at the source–so what is it like to visit?